scottellis/mi2c/README.md

 be referencing though.

-mi2c is a character device driver that demonstrates how you can use i2c within another driver for multiple devices if different types.
+mi2c is a character device driver that demonstrates how you can use i2c within another driver for multiple devices of different types.

-Instead of the way you normally see i2c devices declared, statically in board files, this driver also dynamically register devices on module load sparing you any kernel changes.
+Instead of statically declaring i2c devices in the kernel board files, this driver dynamically register devices on module load avoiding any kernel rebuilds at least on stock Overo kernels.

 The driver declares the ability to handle two types of devices, "blinkm" and "arduino" devices.